The Situation Room (TV program)

-The Situation Room with Wolf Blitzer and Pamela Brown, also known as simply The Situation Room, is an American cable news program broadcast by CNN.
-First premiering on August 8, 2005, the program primarily focuses on in-depth coverage of major news headlines.
+The Situation Room with Wolf Blitzer and Pamela Brown, also known as simply The Situation Room, is an American cable news program broadcast by CNN which premiered on August 8, 2005.
+The program primarily focuses on in-depth coverage of major news headlines.
 It has been anchored since its inception by Wolf Blitzer, joined since March 2025 by Pamela Brown.

+The Situation Room originally premiered with the title Wolf Blitzer Reports on December 8, 2000, as an afternoon/early evening newscast on CNN hosted by Blitzer, until August 5, 2005.
+The program focused on the day's top news, live interviews with top newsmakers and live debriefs with CNN correspondents around the United States and the world.

 Until 2025, The Situation Room primarily aired on weekday evenings, and occasionally on weekends during major news events.
 From 2008 to 2013, CNN aired a Saturday edition of the program that served as a week-in-review.
 In March 2025, The Situation Room moved to a new morning timeslot and added a co-anchor for the first time.